nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 ![circle.png]({{ "/assets/shoes_for_rainbows/circle.png" | absolute_url }})

 One thing that I didn't know that gave me a whole mess of trouble was that Shoes likes to refer to these angles in Radians.
-I also didn't know that 0 degrees was 3 o'clock, I thought 0 degrees was 12 o'clock and 3 o'clock would've been 90 degrees.
+I also didn't know that 0 degrees was 3 o'clock; I thought 0 degrees was 12 o'clock and 3 o'clock would've been 90 degrees.
 On top of that, if you give the arc angles as 0 and 90, you get a circle!
 Whhaaaa?

 Thats because the pen is drawing the arc 90 radians around which is ~5156 degrees, which if you don't see it going round and round, just looks like a circle.